oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 separate set of counters as well as other types of counters.
 For sake of simplicity, the smallest unit of configuration is a Metric Group.
-Metric Groups are sets of metrics that provide certain perspective on workload’s performance.
+Metric Groups are sets of metrics that provide certain perspective on workload's performance.
 The groups aggregate metrics, define device programming and available collection methods.
 An application may choose to collect data from a number of Metric Groups provided that they all belong to different domains.
 Domains_ are used as a software